-Nicholas Rowe, Poet Laureate and dramatist, was buried in Poets' Corner in Westminster Abbey.
+Nicholas Rowe, Poet Laureate and dramatist, was buried in Poets' Corner in Westminster Abbey, to the right of the stone to Thomas Parr.
+His grave is not marked.
 He was the only son of John Rowe of Lamerton in Devon and Elizabeth, daughter of Jasper Edwards.
 He was born at Little Barford in Bedfordshire on 30 June 1674 and received part of his education at Westminster School.
 Dr Samuel Johnson called Rowe's translation of Lucan "one of the greatest productions of English poetry".
 He edited many of Shakespeare's plays and in 1714 was appointed Poet Laureate.
 Rowe married first a daughter of a Mr Parsons and left a son John.
 By his second wife, Anne Devenish, he had a daughter Charlotte.
 His burial took place on 19 December 1718 and Anne and Charlotte were later buried with him.

 Charlotte was baptised at St Paul's church, Covent Garden on 1 June 1718 and married Henry Fane, a younger brother of the Earl of Westmoreland, in 1735.
 She was buried on 7 October 1739.
 Their daughter Charlotte married Sir William St Quintin.
 Nicholas' widow married Colonel Alexander Deanes in St Margaret's Westminster on 31 January 1724 and she was buried on 12 December 1747.

 A marble monument, by the sculptor John Michael Rysbrack, was erected by his widow near the grave in 1742, a few feet from Shakespeare's memorial.
 It shows a bust of the poet with a seated mourning woman holding an open book and on the pyramid behind is a relief head of Charlotte.
 The inscription reads: